 Chocolate Frangelico Crème Anglaise is rich dessert sauce that’s creamy and full of the delicious flavor of hazelnuts.
 Drizzle it over ice cream, layer it in a cake, dip a cookie in it, or maybe even grab a straw.
 Sometimes even Chocolate-Chocolate Gelato isn’t chocolatey enough for a true chocoholic.
 Imagine that!

 What I didn’t tell you when I shared the gelato for my Mom’s birthday is that we poured a touch of this Chocolate Frangelico Crème Anglaise over it!
-Yep, for my chocolate loving mom, the more chocolate the better!
+Yep, for my chocolate loving mom, I’m always inspired to use all sorts of chocolate ingredients.
+The more chocolate the better!

 And (obviously) it was over the top!
 This dessert sauce will transform an already intensely divine chocolate

 into a chocolate lover’s dream.
 And it’ll transform any dessert into something quite magical.

 What is Crème Anglaise?

 - Crème Anglaise, which is French for English cream, is a classic dessert sauce that’s essentially a thin, pourable, smooth, rich custard.